Welcome to our Retreat & Meditation course schedule

 Meditation in the Community

 A great way to establish a time each week to spend on your own inner development and to draw on the support of others in your daily practice.
-No charge and no need to book.
+Please see our Outreach page for details.